 Procuring funding for research is a critically important skill for working scientists, and one that is best developed through frequent grant applications.
 While grant opportunities vary among students (e.g., non-U.S. citizens have fewer options than citizens), students should make annual attempts to procure outside research and stipend funding.
-The Office of Graduate and Postdoctoral Studies curates a database of grant opportunities: http://libguides.rice.edu/c.php?g=45066&p=286600.
+The Office of Graduate and Postdoctoral Studies curates a database of grant opportunities that you can find at their website (graduate.rice.edu).